Mitsubishi Xforce: Brunei

 The Xforce was launched in Brunei on 12 July 2024 and the car were offered in a single variant.
 ADAS is available as standard equipment.

 Indonesia

 The Indonesian market Xforce is offered in two trim levels: Exceed and Ultimate, both are only paired to a CVT transmission.
 The Ultimate with Diamond Sense (DS) variant was introduced in November 2024, which saw the inclusion of ADAS features, dual-tone exterior colour, a mono camera both front and rear, and two extra airbags.
+In July 2026, the hybrid electric powertrain (HEV) was introduced in Indonesia as the flagship variant and also available with the Premium package.

+Malaysia

+The Xforce was launched in Malaysia on 8 April 2026.
+Locally assembled in Pekan, Pahang, it is available with two trim levels: Urban, and Ultimate.

 Philippines

 The Xforce was launched in the Philippines on 28 June 2024 and sales commenced on 5 July 2024.
 It is available in two trim levels: GLS and GT, the latter trim is available with ADAS as standard equipment.

+In June 2026, the GLX trim was added to the lineup.

+Taiwan

+The Xforce was launched in Taiwan on 3 November 2025 and sales commenced on 30 December 2025 at the Taipei New Car and New Energy Vehicles Motor Show.
+Built and assembled at China Motor Corporation, it is available with three variants: Enjoy Edition, Cool Edition and Binge Edition, both variants are equipped with ADAS as standard equipment.

 Thailand

-The Xforce was launched in Thailand on 20 March 2025, debuted with the hybrid electric powertrain marketed as the HEV, were built and assembled in Mitsubishi Motors Thailand (MMTh).
+The Xforce was launched in Thailand on 20 March 2025, debuted with the hybrid electric powertrain marketed as the HEV, are built and assembled by Mitsubishi Motors Thailand (MMTh).
 It is available with three trim levels: Ignite, Ultimate and Ultimate X.